 One of the main challenges of broadcasting remote eSports events is replicating the high-definition viewing experience of playing video games at home. eSports audiences expect the same quality when watching across any device.

-EA Sports used Grabyo’s advanced live-streaming capabilities to broadcast live in 1080p, at 60FPS to its social channels and ESPN 2.
+EA used our advanced live streaming capabilities to broadcast live in 1080p, at 60FPS to its social channels and ESPN 2.
 Switching between multiple live feeds, Grabyo Producer allowed EA Sports to broadcast live gameplay and easily bring in remote commentators, presenters and players competing in their own homes.

 EA also delivered highlight packages and a round-up after each day, ensuring fans could engage with the tournament outside of the live action.
 These round-ups the best goals of each round and included fresh perspectives from sporting personalities such as Spencer Owen, eSports host and founder of Hashtag United, another Grabyo partner.

-This is the second event EA has used Grabyo to deliver, building on the hugely successful Apex Legends Global Series broadcast.
+This is the second event since our partnership began with EA, building on the hugely successful Apex Legends Global Series broadcast.
 The agile and scalable nature of cloud-native production enabled us to introduce new features and capabilities rapidly to reach the quality and distribution needed by EA and Respawn Entertainment.